 Most FSAs allow you to use your selected amount for the year as soon as your benefits are effective (usually Jan.
 1).
 HSAs are similar, but the remaining money can roll over to the next year, as these accounts don’t expire.

 Our LASIK providers will discuss the benefits of all your financing options during your consultation.

 LASIK is considered an “elective” procedure, so most insurance providers view LASIK as not medically necessary.
 In some cases, companies may offer enhanced insurance benefits to their employees that include procedures like LASIK, so it’s always a good idea to check your benefits to see what’s offered.

 Vision plans often have a small discount for LASIK through a contracted provider, although there are stipulations with this arrangement.
 At Ohio State, our rate is comparable to the discounted rate on these vision plans.

 How does LASIK compare cost-wise to a lifetime of contact lenses or eyeglasses?

 The cost of your LASIK procedure can vary based on the specifics of your procedure, but a cost of around $2,000 per eye is average.
-Today, a year of contacts can cost about $250, even more if you have special lenses for conditions like astigmatism.
-Add in the contact lens solution your optometrist recommends and the annual costs approach $400.
+Today, a year of contacts can cost about $250, or even more if you have special lenses for conditions like astigmatism.
+Add in the contact lens solution your optometrist recommends, and the annual costs approach $400.

 According to vision insurance provider VSP, the average price for eyeglasses is $196.
-Add in the designer frames you prefer and features like polycarbonate lenses, scratch-resistant coatings and anti-glare and you could be paying much more.
+Add in the designer frames you prefer and features like polycarbonate lenses, scratch-resistant coatings and anti-glare, and you could be paying much more.

-Also, many people like to have both contacts and eyeglasses, but insurance often only covers type of lens each year, which means going into your pocket for the other.
+Also, many people like to have both contacts and eyeglasses, but insurance often only covers one type of lens each year, which means going into your pocket for the other.

 Under these circumstances, it’s easy to see how LASIK could begin to pay for itself in about 10 years.